Guerlain • Meteorites Travel Touch in Mythic 01 • Highlighters

 I just got this today and I'm quite infatuated with the effect it gives, but I know this feeling could be temporary and I will update as I go.

 This is not my first brush with meteorites.
-My first meteorites were the Teint Rose mini duty free duo, I then feel in love and went for the Perles du Dragon later the same year.
+My first meteorites were the Teint Rose mini duty free duo, I then fell in love and went for the Perles du Dragon later the same year.
 I also have a mini Sephora sample of the current Clair shade (replacement for Mythic and Teint Rose) back when Guerlain reformulated.

 Currently this product retails for $57 for 7g (not including tax).
 For your information, an original MAC pigment jar had 7.5g of product.
-I bought this atrociously priced powder despite the price because I realized that the powder that comes off my ball shaped meteorites are not as fine as I would like.
+I bought this atrociously priced powder despite said price because I realized that the powder that comes off my ball shaped meteorites are not as fine as I would like.
 I used to scoop out the balls of jars, collect the "dust" at the bottom, and then ground them down a little more by hand to make the particles finer.
 This way, the result is more glowy and less shimmery.
 I got really tired of doing this all the time, so I wanted to get pre-powdered ones, because I'm sure whatever I can do with my archaic powder grounding methods Guerlain can probably do better with their specialized machines.

 Was I right?
 Yes.